bilus/reforms/README.md

 #### Data binding

-The controls bind directly to Om cursors.
+The controls bind directly to data (Om cursors or Reagent ratoms).
 For example, as the user types text into the text box below, `data` is automatically updated:

 ```clojure
 (f/text "Your name" "Type your name here" data [:name])